arogachev/arogachev.com/_pages/portfolio/2016-2-zernovye-maslichnye-kazakhstan.md

 map was implemented:

 - For linking with geographical data "Geography" module with division into regions, districts and settlements was added.
-- The filter for quick search of enterprises group of specific enterprise was added.
+- The filter for quick search of enterprises group or specific enterprise was added.
 - The map with grouping of enterprises into settlements, clustering of all markers (for ease of perception and fast loading) and synchronization with filter was implemented.
 - Users can participate in filling of the enteprises base, assign themselves to the selected enterprise.